Main Content Region

 DESCRIPTION

-STUDENT/EMPLOYER: Obtain a signed CSUSB Learning Site Agreement from the host employer (Required for all unpaid internships)
+A signed CSUSB Learning Site Agreement (LSA) from the host employer is required for all unpaid, for-profit internships.

 Check with the Internship Coordinator for existing employer agreements; include site supervisor's email.*